Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Experiments

 We use AUC and GAUC (two widely-used accuracy metrics~\cite{gunawardana_evaluating_2015}) and MRR and NDCG@10 (two widely-used ranking metrics~\cite{SURGE}) for both user-centric and item-centric evaluation.
 Note that we rank the top items in the user-centric evaluation while ranking the top users in the item-centric evaluation.
 The details of the adopted evaluation metrics are as below. \begin{itemize}[leftmargin=*] \item \textbf{AUC} calculates the probability that the prediction scores of positive target items are ranking higher than those of negative items, evaluating the model's accuracy of classification performance~\cite{gunawardana_evaluating_2015}. \item \textbf{GAUC} further calculates each user's AUC by weighted average, where the weight is the number of his/her clicked items~\cite{gunawardana_evaluating_2015}.
 It evaluates the model performance in a more bias-aware and fine-grained manner when the recommender systems indeed tend to rank the top items for each certain user. \item \textbf{MRR} (short for Mean Reciprocal Rank) averages the first correct item's inverse ranking.

 \item \textbf{NDCG@K} thinks highly of those items at topper positions in the recommended top $K$ items, where the test items rank higher will result in better evaluating performance.
-In our experiments, $K$ is set to 10, a popular setting in related work~\cite{SASRec}. \end{itemize}
+In our experiments, $K$ is set to 10, a popular setting in related work~\cite{SASRec}\chenc{, which means we will sample nine negative items while testing each positive item}. \end{itemize}

-\subsubsection{{Hyper-parameter Settings}}
+\subsubsection{\chenc{\textbf{Hyper-parameter Settings}}}

-We follow an existing work about sequential recommendation~\cite{SURGE}, all models are optimized by Adam with a learning rate of $0.001$~\cite{Adam}, whose parameters are initialized by Xavier initialization~\cite{xavier}.
-We search the regularization parameters for penalty on model embedding within $[10^{-7}$, $10^{-5}$, $10^{-3}]$.
+We follow an existing work about sequential recommendation~\cite{SURGE}, all models are optimized by Adam with a learning rate of $0.001$~\cite{Adam}, whose parameters are initialized by Xavier initialization~\cite{xavier}. \chenc{Here we have also initialized the learning rate with different value, which makes no significant difference to the final results.} We search the regularization parameters for penalty on model embedding within $[10^{-7}$, $10^{-5}$, $10^{-3}]$.
 Besides, we also search for the best regularization parameters for contrastive learning as Section~\ref{sec:regularization_para}, where the selected best parameters are as shown in Table~\ref{tbl:best_para}.
-As for other parameters, both datasets are fed with batch size 200.
+As for other parameters, \chenc{all} datasets are fed with batch size 200.
 The embedding sizes are fixed as 32 for all models.
 The prediction layers of all models are two-layer MLPs with layer sizes 100 and 64.
 The maximum sequence length of the Taobao is 50, while that of the Amazon Toys is 20.

-All the models are implemented based on Python with a TensorFlow~\footnote{ https://www.tensorflow.org} framework of Microsoft~\footnote{https://github.com/microsoft/recommenders} for recommendation tasks.
+All the models are implemented based on Python with a TensorFlow~\footnote{ https://www.tensorflow.org} framework of Microsoft~\footnote{https://github.com/microsoft/recommenders} for recommendation tasks and tuned with the best parameters.